-- ensuring that measurements and geometric details supplied are in fact correct before commencement of work - b. correct handling of materials to avoid damage, - c. expertise with the type of fabric to be used - d. the use of suitable fabrics for the intended purpose and life expectancy of the structure including familiarity with coatings, UV protection, correct selection of UV protected threads etc... - e. use of welding and/or sewing to achieve seams that develop the full strength of the fabric - f. suitable components and details to the edges of the panels, corner attachment points and reinforced areas - q. having procedures in place to ensure seaming is done so that "match marks" are maintained - h. having procedures in place to record operators, material batches used, types of welds, stitching and other individual processes along the production path - i. training of operators as required including having available sample seams and similar details that can be used for comparative purposes - i. the preparation of a maintenance manual for the end client
+- a. ensuring that measurements and geometric details supplied are in fact correct before commencement of work - b. correct handling of materials to avoid damage - c. expertise with the type of fabric to be used - d. the use of suitable fabrics for the intended purpose and life expectancy of the structure including familiarity with coatings, UV protection and correct selection of UV protected threads etc. - e. use of welding and/or sewing to achieve seams that develop the full strength of the fabric unless specifically noted by the structural engineer - f. the use of suitable components and details to the edges of the panels, corner attachment points and reinforced areas - g. having procedures in place to ensure seaming is done so that "match marks" are maintained - h. having procedures in place to record operators, material batches used, types of welds, stitching and other individual processes along the production path - i. suitable training of operators as required including having available sample seams and similar details that can be used for comparative purposes - j. the preparation of a maintenance manual for the end client